martymcflywa/martymcflywa.github.io/_posts/2014-08-05-gathering-requirements.md

 - CSI1241
 ---

+Notes taken from:

-*Notes taken while watching [lynda.com](http://www.lynda.com/Programming-tutorials/Foundations-of-Programming-Object-Oriented-Design/96949-2.html) Foundations of Programming - Object Oriented Design*
+>[lynda.com](http://www.lynda.com/Programming-tutorials/Foundations-of-Programming-Object-Oriented-Design/96949-2.html) *Foundations of Programming - Object Oriented Design*

 - What is the application / system required to do?
 - What must it do?